gweltou/midiseq/README.md

 #### PNotes, a.k.a.
 Schrödinger's notes

+*Experimental*

 PNotes are a special kind of notes that can randomly resolve to different pitches.
-You can create them by providing a dictionary, mapping pitches to probability weights, or by providing a list, tuple or a set (each pitch will have an equal probability in this case).
+You can create them by providing a dictionary, mapping pitches to probability weights, or by providing a list, tuple or a set (each pitch will have an equal probability in that case).

 ```python
 n = PNote({"c": 1, "e": 2})